 Grafana 5.x provides the ability to automatically provision datasources and dashboards via configuration files instead of having to manually import them either through the web interface or the API.
 Note that provisioned dashboards can no longer be directly edited and saved via the web interface.
 See the Grafana documentation for how to edit/save provisioned dashboards: http://docs.grafana.org/administration/provisioning/#making-changes-to-a-provisioned-dashboard.
-If you'd like to customize these dashboards, we recommend first adding them via provisioning then exporting and importing manually via the web interface.
+If you'd like to customize these dashboards, we recommend first adding them via provisioning then saving them with a new name.
+You can then either manage them via the web interface or add them to the provisioning system.